glenegbert/code_test/README.md

 Part II.

 Create a javascript class that validates the contact for data.
-It should validate the required fields (marked with asterisk above.)
+It should validate all of the fields.

 Part III.